GreenVeggi/Thoth/pages/worldview.md

 	- Guba, E. G. (Ed.).
 (1990).
 The paradigm dialog.
 Sage Publications, Inc. #gubaAlternativeParadigmDialog1990
 - General philosophical orientation about the world and the [[nature]] of research that a researcher brings to a study.
 	- Creswell, J. W., & Plano Clark, V. L. (2018).
 Designing and conducting mixed methods research (Third Edition).
 SAGE. #creswellResearchDesignQualitative2018
 - Basic beliefs pertaining to religion and ethics, and structures observations that produce knowledge and understanding.
-Also: cosmology.
+Also: [[cosmology]].
+	- Berkes, F., Colding, J., & Folke, C. (2000). _Rediscovery of traditional ecological knowledge as adaptive management_.
+Ecological Applications, 10(5), 1251–1262. https://doi.org/10.1890/1051-0761(2000)010[1251:ROTEKA]2.0.CO;2